Short Term Health Insurance

 - Go without ACA-compliant coverage for three months or less during the year

 - Don't file taxes because your income is below the tax filing threshold

 - Only had access to ACA-compliant coverage that cost you more than 8% of your household income

 These rules are always-changing and complicated, so talk to a tax professional for more information.

 At Adroit Health Group, we're committed to making healthcare a little bit easier for today's families.
 Our plans are customizable.
 You'll be able to pick the levels of coverage, out-of-pocket maximums, and deductibles that work for your family's budget and needs.

 You save money.
 We provide peace of mind if the unexpected happens.

 We also have individual and family healthcare options in over 40 states.
-Our short term health insurance plans are underwritten by Companion Life Insurance Company, which has an A+ (Superior) rating for overall financial strength and ability to meet contractual obligations with A.M.
-Best.
+Our short term health insurance plans are underwritten by American Financial Security Life Insurance Company and Standard Life and Casualty Company.
 Our plans generally cover hospitalization and professional health services after you've met your deductible.

 The information on this page is only the beginning of how we can help with your temporary health insurance needs at Adroit Health Group.
 Your costs and benefits will depend on what coverage you decide on and your family's health history.

 If you have questions, give us a call at 1 (800) 269-3563 or send us an email.
 Our customer service team is always here to help you make sense of your short term healthcare options.